ZEISS Microscopy Knowledge Base

 8. To set a higher number of columns, use the Columns or enter a value in the input field.

-9. Click small floppy disk icon with metallic top to save the grid settings.
+9. Click Small save floppy disk icon to save the grid settings.

 10. The Windows file browser opens.